Fall camp two-a-days: Will Alabama have a bell-cow back this season?

 The wait for Alabama football will soon be over as the Crimson Tide announced it will begin its fall camp on Aug.
 6. The Tide will hold 23 practices as well as two closed scrimmages as it gears up for its season-opener against Miami on Sept.
 4 inside Atlanta’s Mercedes-Benz Stadium.

 The next month will be pivotal in determining how Alabama lines up this season.
-Before the Tide breaks for camp, BamaInsider will examine each position group by examining two key storylines.
+Before the Tide breaks for camp, BamaInsider will examine each position group by taking a look at two key storylines.
 Today we continue the series with the running backs.

 Will Alabama have a bell-cow back?